Jenny Sparks: Fictional character biography

-Jennifer Sparks was born in England on January 1, 1900.
+Jennifer Sparks was born in England on 1 January 1900.
 Her family possessed quite a fortune, and she was sent to an all-girls school in Vienna.
 Her family had died on the Titanic in 1912, and her father's nemesis took over their fortune.
-Left penniless, young Jenny was invited by her godfather, Albert Einstein, to Zurich, where he offered to finish her education.
+Left penniless, young Jenny was invited by her godfather, Albert Einstein, to Zürich, where he offered to finish her education.
 Before leaving she recommended that a young painter, whose art was quite abysmal, leave it behind and take a career in politics as he had a certain charisma and talent for speeches.

-Between 1913 and 1919 her powers started to manifest.
+Between 1913 and 1919, her powers started to manifest.
 Jenny Sparks had absolute control of electricity, including travel through power lines, shooting bolts of lightning and shaping electricity.
-With age her control and power increased.
-By 1919 Jenny stopped aging.
+With age, her control and power increased.
+By 1919, Jenny stopped aging.

 In various comics, a number of Sparks' adventures through the early and middle part of the 20th century have been told.
 A common theme in these stories is her interaction with prominent historical figures.

-In the 1960s through 1980s Sparks is shown to have become involved with the first British bands of superheroes, but she encounters problems with some extreme personalities that disillusioned her to that role.
+In the 1960s through 1980s, Sparks is shown to have become involved with the first British bands of superheroes, but she encounters problems with some extreme personalities that disillusioned her to that role.